Chapter 11: From Pillar to Post

 “No, it’s registered to a fictional teacher in Brigstowe.
-It’s easy enough to do when you work in the records offices!
-Stephen Henwin forged the registration for me.”
+Stephen Henwin forged the registration documents for me.”

 Kendra exhaled noisily.
 “And no doubt your artist friend, Dunstan, has painted us new identity papers?
 What about our social registration and tax documentation?”